A Guide to The Top 13 Easiest World Languages to Learn

 Countries: Italy, San Marino, Switzerland, Vatican City.

-This is another language that is said to be romantic, and while not as widely spoken as either Spanish or Portuguese, you’ll benefit from plenty of reach since there’s more than 85 million native speakers.
+This is another language that is said to be romantic, and while not as widely spoken as either Spanish or Portuguese, you’ll benefit from plenty of reach since there are more than 85 million native speakers.

 With a root in Latin, learners will quickly recognise words and their meanings, such as “futuro” which means future and “lotteria” meaning lottery.